-Making a Reflection Calibration
+Making a Reflection Calibration Measurement

-- 3 Connect the analyzer input to the coupled port of the directional bridge or coupler. - 4 Press [Preset] to perform a factory preset. - 5 Turn on the tracking generator and if necessary, set the output power to -10 dBm:
+- 2 Connect the tracking generator output of the analyzer to the directional bridge or coupler. - 3 Connect the analyzer input to the coupled port of the directional bridge or coupler. - 4 Press [Preset] to perform a factory preset. - 5 Turn on the tracking generator and if necessary, set the output power to -10 dBm: